logo

 Abstract

-This study investigates the relationship between online volunteering and subjective well-being (SWB) in China, exploring the mediating role of online bridging networks.
-Using data from the 2019 Chinese General Social Survey (CSS, N=5556), the study finds a positive relationship between online volunteering and online bridging networks, and shows that online volunteering influences SWB through its impact on these networks.
-Policymakers and non-profit organizations are urged to support online volunteering to improve public health and establish online social networks for potential volunteers.
+This study aims to examine the relationship between online volunteering and subjective well-being (SWB) and to explore the mediation effect of online bridging networks.
+Using data from the 2019 Chinese General Social Survey (CSS), individuals who answered questions on online volunteering and SWB were analyzed (N=5556).
+Results show a positive relationship between online volunteering and online bridging networks and indicate that online volunteering affects SWB through the mediating role of online bridging networks.
+The findings have implications for public health and social service policy.
+Policymakers and nonprofit organizations are encouraged to support online volunteering as a means to improve public health, build online social networks for volunteers, and invest in digital literacy of staff and volunteers to improve the quality of online volunteering services.

 Publisher